telerik/blazor-docs/components/map/events.md

 ## OnShapeClick

-The `OnShapeClick` event fires when the user clicks on a shape.
+The `OnShapeClick` event fires when the user clicks or taps a shape.
 The `OnShapeClick` event handler receives an argument of type `MapShapeClickEventArgs`, which exposes the following properties:

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)